-The system worked reasonably well.
-For single content item update, the process took milliseconds and was overkill.
+The system worked well.
+For single content item updates, the process took milliseconds and was overkill.
 But it was in its glory on mass republishes.

 You could republish the root node of Sitecore, and tens of thousands of records would explode through the process.
 Watching MSMQ could be a little breathtaking, as thousands and thousands of messages would instantly start queueing up.
 If I was running the Windows service from the console, log messages would start raining down the console window, Matrix-style, for three or four minutes.
 The cessation of activity would cascade — Sitecore would stop publishing; shortly thereafter the background thread would send the last document to MSMQ; sometime after that, the Windows service would process the last message out of MSMQ.

 We built-in end-to-end logging.
 During the debugging, we often had to peel back the layers and watch the system work.
 We needed logs of (1) the formation of the XML doc, (2) the delivery to MSMQ, (3) the pickup by the Windows service, and (4) the SQL to update the record(s).
 We got it to the point where we could “follow” a record from start to finish, and we used these logs extensively.

 (Lesson: don’t retrofit logging when you need it.
 Build copious logging in from the start and ideally create a consolidated logging architecture to which every part of the process is writing so the lifespan of a record can be seen from birth to death.)

 This particular client engagement ended, and they took over responsibility for developing the system.
 Consequently, I can’t look back on years of history here to gauge long-term stability, but when we left the system, it was functioning as designed.
 (Postscript: I had lunch with the client about 18 months after the system launched.
 They told me it was still working just fine.)